You are currently viewing Tango Choying Dzong, where Avalokiteshvara revealed himself as “the Wrathful Hayagriva”

 The caves are where the holy saints meditated from the 12th century onwards.
 The rock face identified as the ‘Horsehead’ or ‘Hayagriva’ is integral to the rock setting of the caves.

-Within the rock is a cave.
-There are four stages in the upper and lower parts of the cave.
-A secret self-emanated cavern of a dakini containing triangular red and black colors is at the center.
-Self-emanated figures of the sun and the moon are at the side of the rock.
-At the bottom of the cave, is a self-emanated impression of the demon Matramrutra.
+Inside the rock is a cave.
+The upper and lower parts of the cave are divided into four levels.
+At the center is a secret self-emanated cavern of a dakini.
+The self-emanated figures of the sun and the moon are at the side of the rock.
+A self-emanated impression of the demon Matramrutra can be found at the bottom of the cave.

 Also Read: The Sacred Cave of Guru Rinpoche in Kurjey Lhakhang of Bumthang